 NIJ's Role in Human Trafficking Research

-Through the funding of rigorous research, NIJ is committed to assisting with the detection and prosecution of human traffickers.
+Through the funding of rigorous research, NIJ is committed to assisting with the detection and prosecution of human traffickers and to supporting the recovery of victims of human trafficking.
 NIJ-funded research projects focus on:

 - The nature and extent of human trafficking